OAI/OpenAPI-Specification/DEVELOPMENT.md

  - Use GitHub for all spec designs, use cases, and so on.
  - As with 2.0, the **human readable** document is the source of truth.
 If using a JSON Schema again to document the spec, it is secondary to the human documentation.
 The documentation should live in a *.md file, in parallel to the 2.0 document (versions/3.0.0.md for example).
+ - At any given time, there would be _at most_ 4 work branches.
+The branches would exist if work has started on them.
+Assuming a current version of 3.0.0:
+   - `master` - Current stable version.
+No PRs would be accepted directly to modify the specification.
+PRs against supporting files can be accepted.
+   - `v3.0.1` - The next PATCH version of the specification.
+This would include non-breaking changes such as typo fixes, document fixes, wording clarifications.
+   - `v3.1.0` - The naxt MINOR version.
+   - `v4.0.0` - The next MAJOR version.
- - The `master` branch shall remain the current, released OpenAPI Specification (i.e., 2.0).
-We will work in an OpenAPI.next branch, which shall be described and linked to on the **default** README.md on master.
+ - The `master` branch shall remain the current, released OpenAPI Specification.
+We will describe and link the work branch(es) on the **default** README.md on master.
  - Examples of how something is described _currently_ vs. the proposed solution should accompany any change proposal.
- - New features should be done in feature branches which, upon approval, are merged into the OpenAPI.next branch.
+ - New features should be done in feature branches/forks which, upon approval, are merged into the proper work branch.
  - Use labels for the workflow of specification changes.
 Examples of labels are `proposed`, `needs migration review`, `needs tooling review`, `needs documentation`, `rejected`, and `needs approval`.
 These labels must be assigned by project committers.
  - An issue will be opened for each feature change.
 Embedded in the issue, or ideally linked in a file via pull-request (PR), a document about use cases should be supplied with the change.
  - A PR will be used to describe the _proposed_ solution, and linked to the original issue.
  - Not all committers will contribute to every single proposed change.
 There may be many open proposals at once, and multiple efforts may happen in parallel.
- - When the OpenApi.next spec is complete and approved for release, the branch will be merged to master.
+ - When the a work branch is ready and approved, the branch will be merged to master.

 ## Approving Changes